How to safely ship lithium-ion and other batteries internationally including understanding restrictions, prohibitions

 How to Ship Batteries Overseas by Air Freight

 Stricter regulations from International Air Transport Association (IATA) apply to ship batteries by air as there are increased risks in the event of a fire.

 We, therefore generally advise NOT shipping batteries in unaccompanied luggage by air freight.

 Note, when travelling by air you are usually required to keep them in your hand luggage and are not allowed batteries in your checked-in luggage.
 You should consult your airline and airport about the rules for carrying batteries with you onto the plane.

-Here are the guidelines that you need to follow when sending batteries overseas as part of your unaccompanied personal effects in the cargo hold of an aircraft.
+Here are the guidelines you need to follow when sending batteries overseas as part of your unaccompanied personal effects in the cargo hold of an aircraft.

 Shipping Standard Lithium Metal Batteries By Air

-When sending everyday lithium metal (non-rechargeable) batteries by air freight, you need to send them inside the product they work in.
+When sending everyday lithium metal (non-rechargeable) batteries by air freight, you must send them inside the product they work in.
 For example, if you send your TV remote and choose to send your current half-used AAA batteries as well, the batteries must be sent inside the TV remote.

 This differs from sending lithium batteries by sea freight because you cannot send them packed separately.

 However, as previously stated, these have a greater danger of leakage, so it would be best to purchase new ones on arrival.

 You cannot send loose spare lithium metal batteries by air freight.

 Lithium-ion Batteries By Air